softprops/diffset/README.md

 The following are optional as `step.with` keys

 This action supports dynamically named inputs which will result in dynamically named outputs.
-Specifically this uses any inputs with a suffix of `_files`
+Specifically this action accepts any inputs with a suffix of `_files`

 | Name        | Type    | Description                                                     |
 |-------------|---------|-----------------------------------------------------------------|